 Still, California Attorney General Xavier Becerra continues pushing legal actions against independent truckers in California, despite the fact that the preliminary injunction is still tied up in appeals court.
 On May 5th, 2020, Becerra also continued his pursuit against Uber and Lift, filing a suit alleging the ride-sharing companies have misclassified their drivers as contractors under the CA AB-5 provisions.
 The suit claims that Uber and Lyft deny workers the right to federally required employment benefits, including minimum wage, overtime pay, and unemployment and disability insurance.

-While on the surface, it would seem reasonable for gig workers to embrace CA AB5, a growing number of gig workers are pushing back.
+While on the surface, it would seem reasonable for gig workers and the trucking industry to embrace CA AB5, a growing number of gig workers are pushing back.
 With 33 million people on unemployment nationwide, businesses slashing budgets in every sector, and an unclear timeline for economic recovery, workers see the gig economy as a welcome relief and a best-of-both-worlds income stream.
 Taking gig work means the workers can keep earning while giving the businesses that employ them increased economic flexibility.

 That is unless you’re in California.
 Moorlach, who had labeled CA AB5 as legally onerous last year, now calls the current enforcement morally reprehensible.
 He asserts that the measure denies workers their livelihood while making it harder for people who are sheltering at home to get the goods they need.
 Food and grocery delivery and online shopping have seen double- to triple-digit percentage increases in demand.
 Drivers, in particular, are busier than ever and are pushing back against AB5 enforcement.